-Proposals for development on the identified affordable led housing sites will be supported only when there is an identified local need.
-Proposals must ensure a continuity of housing supply and coordination with the provision of infrastructure, in particular waste water treatment and water supply capacity.
+Proposals for development on the identified affordable led housing sites C D and E shown on Map 3 will be supported only when there is an identified local need.
+Proposals must ensure a continuity of housing supply and co-ordination with the provision of infrastructure, in particular waste water treatment and water supply capacity.

 Monitoring of the ratio of housing need to housing supply will be carried out at regular intervals by the Parish Council.
-Should there be a shortfall in provision during the lifetime of the Plan and all five identified sites have been developed, further candidate affordable led housing sites will be brought forward only after further consultation within the parish.
+Should there be a shortfall in provision during the lifetime of the Plan and all five identified sites have been developed, further candidate affordable led housing sites will be brought forward only after further consultation within the Parish.